 To access the Slide Master view, you can choose either of these options:

 Once you are in Slide Master view, you can edit the actual Slide Master(s) and its Slide Layouts.
-Here are links to some Slide Master tutorials that will help you understand this concept better:
+In subsequent tutorials, we will explore the

 - Change Background Styles in the Slide Master

 - Change Background Styles for Slide Layouts